-You indicate in your book and in this presentation, that the CEO has to be the one driving the KPI buy in and the eventual follow-up.
+You indicate in your book that the CEO has to be the one driving the KPI buy in and the eventual follow-up.
 Is there a reason why the person driving the KPI’s can’t be another member of the senior executive team?

 Would you agree that KPIs are tactical in nature and performance indicators would be strategic in nature?

 If by tactical, you mean able to be pinned down by an individual or team, monitored daily, etc, then yes I do agree with you.
 Performance indicators and result indicators can be monitored daily, and therefore one could include these as tactical such as yesterday’s sales, and weekly sales to key customers.

 Doesn’t only measuring key customers’ satisfaction ignore the damage a dissatisfied small customer can do to your reputation by telling others about the bad experience?